 Dementia generally involves memory loss.
 It's often one of the early symptoms of the condition.
 But having memory loss alone doesn't mean you have dementia.
 Memory loss can have different causes.

-Alzheimer's disease is the most common cause of a progressive dementia in older adults, but there are a number of causes of dementia.
-Depending on the cause, some dementia symptoms can be reversed.
+Alzheimer's disease is the most common cause of dementia in older adults, but there are other causes of dementia.
+Depending on the cause, some dementia symptoms might be reversible.

-Dementia symptoms vary depending on the cause, but common signs and symptoms include:
+Dementia symptoms vary depending on the cause.
+Common symptoms include:

-- Memory loss, which is usually noticed by a spouse or someone else
+- Memory loss, which is usually noticed by someone else.

-- Difficulty communicating or finding words
+- Problems communicating or finding words.

-- Difficulty reasoning or problem-solving
+- Problems with reasoning or problem-solving.

-- Difficulty with planning and organizing
+- Trouble with planning and organizing.

-- Confusion and disorientation
+- Confusion and disorientation.

-- Personality changes
+- Personality changes.

-- Inappropriate behavior
+- Inappropriate behavior.